ripple/opensource.ripple.com/docs/xls-30d-amm/transaction-types/ammcreate.md

 | `Amount2`    | [Currency Amount][] | Amount            | Yes       | The second of the two assets to fund this AMM with.
 This must be a positive amount. |
 | `TradingFee` | Number              | UInt16            | Yes       | The fee to charge for trades against this AMM instance, in units of 1/100,000; a value of 1 is equivalent to 0.001%.
 The maximum value is `1000`, indicating a 1% fee.
 The minimum value is `0`. |

-One or both of `Amount` and `Amount2` can be [tokens](tokens.html); at most one of them can be [XRP](xrp.html).
+One or both of `Amount` and `Amount2` can be [tokens](https://xrpl.org/tokens.html); at most one of them can be [XRP](https://xrpl.org/xrp.html).
 They cannot both have the same currency code and issuer.
 An AMM's LP tokens _can_ be used as one of the assets for another AMM.

 ## Error Cases

-Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, AMMCreate transactions can result in the following [transaction result codes](https://xrpl.org/transaction-results.html):

 | Error Code          | Description                                  |
 |:--------------------|:---------------------------------------------|